Burger King’s Sizzling Marketing Strategies & Campaigns

 Burn That Ad

-In 2022, the chain teamed up with Activision to transform a Burger King store into the Burger Town restaurant of Call of Duty: Modern Warfare, complete with a gamig hub set up for customers to play.
+In 2022 and 2023, the chain teamed up with Activision to transform a Burger King store into the Burger Town restaurant of Call of Duty: Modern Warfare, complete with a gaming hub set up for customers to play.
 This campaign was supplemented with Call of Duty-themed meals and perks for the game like skins and double XP.

 Burger King’s advertising campaigns don’t lose touch with pop culture, either.
 The tongue-in-cheek meal Upside Down Burger, promoting the third season of Stranger Things, was a hit.
 Recently, a similar marketing strategy was followed with the “Spider-Verse” Whopper to ride the hype around the latest Marvel production.

 In 2020, Burger King, in collaboration with Ogilvy, launched the Moldy Whopper campaign, not confined to Instagram but spanning multiple platforms.

 This bold campaign showcased a Whopper overgrowing with mold to emphasize “the beauty of no preservatives,” highlighting their commitment to fresh ingredients.
 It sparked widespread debate, driving significant discussion on food quality and brand transparency.